Estimating the Local Learning Coefficient

 - The LLC estimator is local, hot, and tethered.
 Any method that respects those three features and keeps per‑step cost ≈ SGD can work.
 Right now, (preconditioned) SGLD seems to have a chance.

-- Metropolis‑corrected moves are great…but at scale they’re a non‑starter.
+- Metropolis‑corrected moves are great…but at scale they’re not feasible.
 If we reintroduce full‑batch accepts (via HMC, heavy‑tailed MH, or SMC move steps), we lose the scalability that makes LLC estimation feasible.

 - Changing the noise law doesn’t buy correctness.
 Lévy‑driven tricks either target the wrong distribution or demand accepts; neither is attractive here.